raphaellyzzz/raphaellyzzz/README.md

 </div>

 <p>
-  I'm a Student of Analysis and Development of Systems by IFPE and a lover of hardware, computer architecture and robotics.
+  I'm a Student of Analysis and Development of Systems by IFPE and a lover of hardware and robotics.

   - 🌱 I’m studying Development Back-end, Machine learning, CyberOps at Cisco and Computer Science at Harvard